 Bear with me here.
 The next few paragraphs are going to read like the book of Genesis, with all the begats.
-I want to mention every ancestor, but I don't know much about some of them.
-The chart of Pauline Erschen's ancestors above will make this easier to follow.
+The above chart of Pauline's ancestors above will make this easier to follow.

 Ferdinand Erschen

 Pauline Erschen's father, Ferdinand Erschen, was born in 1853 in Gorači, Croatia (then Hungary), in the parish of Čabar, just a few kilometers from the Gottschee border.
 His parents were Jakob Eržen and Maria Križ.
 The Eržen family lived in house #5.